Royal Thomian Regatta: History

-In 2016, the highest number of trophies won in a regatta was achieved by Royal College led by Kaveen Rajapakse with a new tally of 50-02.
+In 2016, the highest number of trophies won in a regatta was achieved by Royal College led by Kaveen Rajapakse with a new tally of 50–02.
 S.Thomas' only secured the Junior Scull race worth two points that year.
 Currently this is the highest margin of victory in the Royal Thomian Regatta history.

 In 2019, The Royal Thomian Regatta celebrated its Golden Jubilee event and was attended by a host of past captains and many well wishers.
-Royal College Rowing Crew captained by Sajaad Ajmal was able to retain both T.N.
+The Royal College Rowing Crew captained by Sajaad Ajmal was able to retain both T.N.
 Fernando Memorial Trophy and Boat Race trophies for the 5th year in a row which was the first time either institutions achieved this feat.
 In another first, the Most Outstanding Oarsman trophy was shared by four oarsmen Sajaad Ajmal, Jehan Hapugalle, Mayukha Gamage & Maliq Hassen each contributing in events worth 20 points in favour of Royal College.

 The regatta was not held in 2020 and 2021 owing to the COVID-19 pandemic.

-In 2022, after a lapse of five defeats STC headed by skipper Arritha Raddalagoda defeated RC by 40 to 12 points.
-STC won all races except the Senior Scull, Junior Double Scull and Junior B Four.
+In 2022, after a lapse of five defeats STC headed by skipper Arritha Raddalagoda defeated RC by 42 to 10 points.
+STC won all races except the Senior Scull, Junior Double Scull.
 The boat race was won by circa 4 lengths on RC.
+42 to 10 is the largest margin of victory for the Thomian Crew.
+Arittha Raddalgoda was deemed the Most Outstanding Oarsman for the year.
+The A pair record was subsequently broken by Ayuka Amarasekara, with a new record of 3.11.